 I know you’d think at this point we couldn’t possibly eat more, but you’re wrong.
 (Hey, we did do a lot of walking.)
 We next went to the creme de la creme, Moments, a two Michelin star restaurant at the Mandarin Hotel.
 This was the most incredible meal I have ever had.
 It was a fourteen course tasting menu that was movie themed.
 They used both Spanish and American classics to inspire their dishes.
 Our amuse bouche was “Breakfast at Tiffany’s.”
-They brought out mini cheese bread puffs to dip in a yummy ham broth that was in a to go coffee cup so it looked like we were having croissants and coffee just like Audrey Hepburn did in the movie!
+They brought out mini cheese bread puffs to dip in a yummy ham broth that was in to go coffee cups so it looked like we were having croissants and coffee just like Audrey Hepburn did in the movie!
 Other courses included Titanic (note the seaweed is shaped like the ship and it looks like it’s sinking into the seafood!):

 And with that, our too short stay in Barcelona came to an end.